Abstract. A look at the economic effects of Britain leaving the European Union.

 5. Costs of EU Membership

 In 2014, the UK paid £17bn to the European Union (approx. 0.06% of GDP) (1).
-However, the UK also received a CAP rebate and also is recipient of EU funds from social and regional programmes.
-If the UK leaves the EU, it would still have to pay to be able to benefit from single market.
+However, the UK also received a CAP rebate and also is a recipient of EU funds from social and regional programmes.
+If the UK leaves the EU, it would still have to pay to be able to benefit from the single market.
 The EU would not allow the UK to have benefits of Single Market without paying into it.
-As a percentage of GDP, the cost of membership including money coming back to UK is 0.4%.
+As a percentage of GDP, the cost of membership including money coming back to the UK is 0.4%.
 The net contribution of UK to EU is £7.1bn according to EC.
 See more on cost of EU

 6. Inefficient policies

 Despite years of reform, the EU still spend a high percentage of its budget on agriculture (43% in 2013).
 Arguably these agricultural policies have also encouraged inefficiency and a waste of resources.
 Leaving the EU will enable the UK to pursue its own agricultural policy and not be subject to EU policy.

 However, there still needs to be some kind of deal with other European countries other cross-border issues, such as fishing, environment and pollution.

 7. EU regulations

 A big criticism of the EU is burdensome regulations.
 Some of these regulations are myths (e.g. the myth of banning the bendy banana).
 Leaving the EU would enable the UK to cut these EU regulations from its law.
 However, if we want to trade with the European Union, companies will still need to meet EU standards on environmental, health e.t.c.
 Some argue the biggest cost to EU business is not from EU regulations but the UK’s own planning regulations.